tytydraco/yessleep/out/Honesty.md

 &#x200B;

 But I’m out now.
 Not officially legally or anything.
 But out.
 My mom came to see me the other day to let me know my sister and my husband (ex-husband I guess) were getting married soon.
-Apparently she’s just been a rock for him, comforting him so much.
+Apparently, she’s just been a rock for him, comforting him so much.

+&#x200B;

+The voice came back, like it was never gone.

+&#x200B;

+***I’ve unlocked the doors.
+The guards are asleep.
+You’ll just have to walk out.***

 &#x200B;